-Table 3 Summary of performance for Consent 4588-3.0
+Table 4 Summary of performance for consent 4588-3.0

 Purpose: To erect, place and maintain a discharge pipe Condition requirement Means of monitoring during period under review Compliance achieved?
-Notification prior to maintenance works No maintenance undertaken N/A 2.
-Maintenance of structure Inspection Yes Review of consent conditions Next consent review date June 2020 N/A Overall assessment of consent compliance a Overall assessment of administrative perform High High
+1. Notification prior to maintenance works No maintenance undertaken N/A 2.
+Maintenance of structure Inspection Yes 3.
+Review of consent conditions Next consent review date June 2020 N/A Overall assessment of consent compliance and environmental performance in respect of this consentHighOverall assessment of administrative performance in respect of this consentHigh

-During the year, the Company demonstrated a good level of environmental and administrative performance with the resource consents as defined in Section 1.1.4.
+During the year, NPDC demonstrated a high level of environmental and administrative performance with the resource consents as defined in Section 1.1.4.
+Compliance with consent conditions was upheld throughout the period of review.
+This year's monitoring revealed a demonstrable improvement in environmental and administrative performance from the previous year.

-3.4 Recommendations from the 2013-2014 Annual Report
+3.4 Recommendations from the 2014-2015 Annual Report

-In the 2013-2014 Annual Report, it was recommended:
+In the 2014-2015 Annual Report, it was recommended:

-THAT monitoring of discharges from the Todd Energy Aquatic Centre in the 2014-2015 year continues at the same level as in 2013-2014.
+THAT monitoring of discharges from the Todd Energy Aquatic Centre in the 2015-2016 year continues at the same level as in 2014-2015.